 We have experienced a period of growth and expansion that has demanded, and will continue to demand, significant financial and managerial resources.
-We plan to further increase our sales through enhancing our brand recognition, growing our customer base and increasing customer spending on our website.
+We plan to further increase our sales through enhancing our brand recognition, growing our customer base and increasing customer spending on our Vipshop Online Platform.

 We intend to continue investing in our logistics network and warehousing capacity to support our long-term growth.
 To further improve our nationwide fulfillment capabilities, we plan to add more logistics centers and warehouses in strategic locations in China to strengthen our regional logistics hubs.
+Moreover, we have leased warehouses outside China and will continue to expand our overseas warehousing capacity to support our cross-border business.
 However, we cannot assure you that we will be able to execute our expansion plan as expected.
 Our rapid expansion requires us to continue to effectively manage our relationships with brand partners and in-house and third-party delivery companies to ensure efficient and timely delivery of our products.
 To continue our business growth, we will also need to allocate significant managerial and financial resources in retaining, training, managing and motivating our workforce.

-We also seek to broaden our product offerings through third-party sellers offering their own products on our online platform.
-The offerings of products and services by such third-party sellers may differ in quality and value in comparison to those that are offered by us directly.
-Such expansion will require us to introduce new product categories and work with different groups of brand partners to address the needs of different kinds of consumers.
-We have limited or no experience in some of our newer product offerings, such as online sales of proprietary cosmetics brands of third-party platforms, and our expansion into these new product categories may not achieve broad customer acceptance.
-These offerings may present new and difficult technology or operational challenges, and we may be subject to claims if customers of these offerings experience service disruptions or failure or other quality issues.
+We also seek to broaden our product offerings through third-party sellers offering their own products on our Vipshop Online Platform.
+The products and services offered by such third-party sellers may differ in quality and value in comparison to those that are offered directly by us.
+Such expansion will require us to introduce new product categories and work with different groups of brand partners to address the needs of different kinds of customers.
+We have limited or no experience in some of our newer product offerings, such as online sales under proprietary cosmetics brands of third-parties, and our expansion into these new product categories may not achieve broad customer acceptance.
+These offerings may present new and difficult technological or operational challenges, and we may be subject to claims if customers of these offerings experience service disruptions or failure or other quality issues.
 In addition, our profitability, if any, in our newer product categories may be lower than in our older categories, which may adversely affect our overall profitability and results of operations.
-Furthermore, there is no assurance that we will be able to recoup our investments in introducing these new product categories.
+Moreover, we cannot assure you that we will be able to recoup our investments in introducing these new product categories.

-Furthermore, we have launched new business initiatives in Internet finance, such as consumer financing, supply chain financing and wealth management services, and plan to develop and expand these business initiatives further.
+Furthermore, we have further developed and expanded new business initiatives in Internet finance, such as consumer financing, supply chain financing and wealth management services.
 See "Item 3.D.
-Key Information-Risk Factors-Risks Relating to Our Business and Industry-We have limited experience in operating an Internet finance business, and increasing exposure to credit risks or significant deterioration in the asset quality of our Internet finance business may materially and adversely affect our business, financial condition and results of operations." and "Item 4.
-Information on the Company-B. Business Overview-Our Product and Service Offerings-Other Services."
+Key Information-Risk Factors-Risks Relating to Our Business and Industry-We have limited experience in operating an Internet finance business, and increasing exposure to credit risks or significant deterioration in the asset quality of our Internet finance business may materially and adversely affect our business, financial condition and results of operations." and "Item 4.B.
+Information on the Company-Business Overview-Our Product and Service Offerings-Other Services."

 All of these endeavors involve risks.
-We can provide no assurance that we will successfully execute these expansion plans and strategies.
+We cannot assure you that we will successfully execute these expansion plans and strategies.
 We may fail to acquire financial or managerial resources needed for our business growth in a timely and cost-efficient manner, or at all.
-We cannot assure you that we will be able to manage our growth effectively, and any failure to do so may have a material adverse effect on our business and prospects.
+We cannot assure you that we will be able to manage our growth effectively, and any failure to do so may materially and adversely affect our business and prospects.